junia3/Faster-Deep-Hedging/README.md

 # Faster-Deep-Hedging
 Faster optimization for Asian option Deep Hedging

-This is the source code for the paper 'Faster optimization for Asian option Deep Hedging' which I wrote as final report in fiance engineering class.
+This is the source code for the paper 'Faster optimization for Asian option Deep Hedging'
-The contents is about Asian option pricing with deep hedging mechanism.

 ---